modyabhi/BackpackTFClassifiedAutoBump/README.md

 create a folder and place the [backpack_relist_script.py](https://github.com/modyabhi/BackpackTFClassifiedAutoBump/blob/main/backpack_relist_script.py) into the folder, download the chromedriver and place it in the same folder

+## Running

+run the script from your terminal, it's an infinite loop until you close or break the loop.
+Remember if you relaunch the script you will need to reauth again with a new steam mobile authentication code.